johnpolacek/team-health-checker/README.md

 ~~~~

 Next, we need a way to review all the health check responses and see the results of all the completed health checks.
-We will make a HealthCheckComplete component and again use a Query to pull the data from GraphQL.
+We will make a HealthCheckResults component and again use a Query to pull the data from GraphQL.

 Rather than defining our queries and mutations within the various components, it makes sense to bring them all together in one file and import them in as needed.
 While we’re at it, let’s put our `topicTitles` array in there as well since we’ll want to share that across our app.